 By partnering with our customers for the long term, we further our differentiation as a highly valued supply chain partner.
 The average relationship tenure for our top 20 customers in 2020, based on revenue, was approximately 15 years.
-GXO's growth is also propelled by long-cycle projects and long-term contractual relationships:

 Resilient Business Model with Multiple Drivers of Profitable Growth